 Duracell and others make instant chargers for popular phones such as the iPhone.
 If your car battery dies, you will be glad you spent the extra $5 to reach help.
 If you regularly travel to remote areas where cell towers are few and far between, consider investing in a satellite telephone or an in-car service like On-Star.
 Your vehicle isn’t On-Star capable?
 Consider purchasing a similar device that plugs into your vehicle’s power outlet like Hum by Verizon.

-Don’t go Below a Half Tank of Gas.
+Don’t go below a half tank of gas.
 Ever.

 Keep your gas tank full to prevent the fuel line from freezing.
 Also, make sure the windshield wiper fluid reservoir is full.
 For good measure, tuck an extra gallon of wiper fluid in the trunk.
+You can never have enough at any time of year.

 Check to make sure your lights and windshield wipers are functioning properly.